MrV01/travel-site/webpackToSplitJScodeIntofiles.md

 ```

 5. Practicing the  ES6

+1. App.js
+"import xxx from yyy"  instead of  xxx = require('yyy');

+2. App.js
+   class Adult extends Person {
+        payTaxes() {  ...  };
+  }

-6. How to use JavaScript in the web site, OR  how to avoid "jQuery spagetti code".
+6. How to use JavaScript (ES6) in the web site, OR  how to avoid "jQuery spagetti code".
 Lecture 42.

+ File:  app/assets/scripts/modules/MobileMenu.js

 XX.
 "Set of tools to use depends of the problem to solve."